 In 1999, the LEGO Group made history – and forever cemented its future portfolio – by embracing the power of licensed partnerships.
 Winnie the Pooh became DUPLO’s first licensed theme, but the real headline-grabber was LEGO Star Wars, which debuted at the International Toy Fair in New York in February that year.

-The coming together of those two brands felt like the most obvious thing in the world: Star Wars was already a merchandising powerhouse, having rewritten the handbook on producing and selling toys, action figures and collectibles, and the LEGO Group was no stranger to sci-fi with its long-running Space theme.
+The coming together of those two brands felt like the most obvious thing in the world.
+Star Wars was already a merchandising powerhouse, having rewritten the handbook on producing and selling toys, action figures and collectibles.
+The LEGO Group, meanwhile was no stranger to sci-fi with its long-running Space theme.
 A collaboration between the two seemed obvious.

 That Star Wars was (and is) a hugely popular franchise probably helped to seal the deal.
 As such, the first Star Wars sets landed on shelves in 1999.
 They included a mix of brand new models for The Phantom Menace and classic vehicles and characters from A New Hope, The Empire Strikes Back and Return of the Jedi, including 7140 X-wing Fighter, 7110 Landspeeder and 7130 Snowspeeder, with minifigures of Luke Skywalker, Darth Vader, Han Solo, Qui-Gon Jinn, Obi-Wan Kenobi, C-3PO, R2-D2 and many more.

 While those early designs now seem positively archaic, it’s only because the LEGO Star Wars team has continually updated and refined its designs over the past two decades, bringing us newer and increasingly-impressive versions of X-wings, Landspeeders and Snowspeeders, each one generally improving on the last.

-The LEGO Star Wars theme has also been at the forefront of innovation for the LEGO Group: many of its early minifigures established conventions and design principles for years to come; it led the way in the switch from classic yellow-skinned minifigures to flesh-toned characters in the mid-2000s; and its laundry list of new elements has bled into other themes, with lightsaber hilts, hoods and more repurposed for licensed and in-house builds and characters.
+The LEGO Star Wars theme has also been at the forefront of innovation for the LEGO Group.
+Many of its early minifigures established conventions and design principles for years to come.
+It led the way in the switch from classic yellow-skinned minifigures to flesh-toned characters in the mid-2000s, and its laundry list of new elements has bled into other themes.
+Lightsaber hilts, hoods and more have been repurposed for several licensed and in-house builds and characters.

 Now spanning multiple subthemes and product collections, from its helmets and Ultimate Collector Series models to battle packs, 18+ display models and 4+ playsets – all of which run the gamut from The Mandalorian and The Bad Batch to A New Hope and The Empire Strikes Back, and everything in-between – the LEGO Star Wars theme shows no signs of slowing down.